SriHarshaD-technophile/PDFs_QA_Bot/README.md

 Type questions in the chat interface, and receive AI-generated responses based on the selected PDF content.
 Quickly submit messages by pressing enter on keyboard or by pressing send button on the interface, similar to a typical chat application.

 ### Error Handling
 If you attempt to ask a question without starting a session or selecting PDF files, the application will display an error message guiding you to complete the necessary steps.
+Also, if the pdf file is already present in the database (with exactly same content and filename), the application displays a duplicate PDF error message.

 ## Session Management and Continuity
 PDFs_QA_Bot includes robust session management to ensure smooth and consistent user interactions: